Be Blue Review: Seniors

 Winning 8 of their last 10 games, the Bulldogs flexed in March.
 Advancing to the WNIT Round of 16, it was Drake's deepest run in the tournament in 23 years.
-Let's rewind the fun ride that was the 2021-22 season, beginning with the senior class.
+Let's rewind the fun ride that was the 2021-22 season and pay homage to a tremendous senior class.

 113 combined wins.
 Two regular season Missouri Valley Conference titles and one tournament crown.
 A pair of NCAA Tournament and WNIT appearances.
 This trio left a lasting legacy.

 Maddie Petersen capped an extraordinary career in her fifth and final season.
-Petersen finished fifth all-time in career assists (532) and became the fifth player in program history to record 500 assists and 1,000 points, joining Caitlin Ingle, Kay Riek, Stephanie Schmitz, and Jenni Fitzgerald.
-Additionally, Petersen connected on an even 80.0 percent of her free throws (216-of-270), good for ninth all-time.
+Petersen finished fifth all-time in career assists (532) and became the fifth player in program history to record 500 assists and 1,000 points joining Caitlin Ingle, Kay Riek, Stephanie Schmitz, and Jenni Fitzgerald.
+Additionally, Petersen would connect on an even 80.0 percent of her free throw attempts (216-of-270), good for ninth all-time.